MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - The [predefined sensitive information types](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) that were detected in content.

     If you are using Azure Information Protection labels with custom conditions, the names of your custom information types are also sent.
-With the exception of the preview version of the unified labeling client, custom sensitive info types that you create in the Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center, are not sent.
+With the exception of the preview version of the unified labeling client, custom sensitive info types that you create in your labeling center are not sent.

 - The Azure Information Protection client version.